 - Kite2High — Customised introduction to kiteboarding. www.kite2high.com

 - Kiteboarding Association of Hong Kong — Offers kiteboard training and runs kitesurfing events in Hong Kong. www.kiteboarding.org.hk

 For our fellow surfers who need no introduction to this beautiful sport, Big Wave Beach is the spot to go.
 You can also take lessons at Shek O beach down the road.
 Surfing classes are a safe way to get an idea of what it might be like riding the waves solo.
 Fair warning: weekends draw in big crowds so be prepared!

-Challenge your balance and improve your mindfulness with stand-up paddleboard (SUP) yoga.
+Take your SUP to the next level by challenging your balance and improving your mindfulness with stand-up paddleboard (SUP) yoga.
 Whether you’re a self-professed yogi or a keen amateur, SUP yoga is the perfect activity to add some outdoor excitement to your yoga practice.
 If you need a break after doing too many warrior poses under the sun, just fall into the cool ocean.
-Try out SUP yoga with SUP Yoga HK!

 Where to do SUP yoga in Hong Kong

 - Island Paddle — Personal trainer and women’s fitness specialist Esther Bland offers SUP yoga in Stanley. www.islandpaddle.hk